benbraou/flex-layout-wiki/ngClass-API.md

 ### Responsive Features

-The Flex-Layout **ngClass** adds responsive features to also add/remove CSS classes for activated breakpoints.
+The Flex-Layout **ngClass** adds responsive features to also add/remove CSS classes; but only for activated breakpoints.

 ```html